-The Parthenon of Athens: An Epic Monument, Or a Mystery in Measurements?
+The Parthenon: An Epic Monument Or a Mystery in Measurements?

-The monument is also considered one of the finest buildings of all time by a large number of architects worldwide, attracts millions of tourists each year, and was designed by the most famous sculptor of antiquity, Phidias, while two of the most influential architects ever, Ictinus and Callicrates, supervised the practical construction work of the temple.
+The monument is also considered one of the finest buildings of all time by a large number of architects worldwide.
+It attracts millions of tourists each year and was designed by the most famous sculptor of antiquity, Phidias, while two of the most influential architects ever, Ictinus and Callicrates, supervised the practical construction work of the temple.

 The Mysteries of the Ancient Temple

 Contemporary scientists have admitted—despite the Parthenon being the most imitated building in history—that even with modern technology and contemporary architectural techniques, it’s virtually impossible to rebuild the exact same building in all its detail.

 But why is the Parthenon so special ?
 What makes it so different from all the others?
 What kind of details and secrets did the peoples of antiquity know that have been lost to time?
 Why can’t we construct an identical building to the original Parthenon even though technology, machinery, and architecture have progressed so much since then?
 There are too many riddles to the construction of the Parthenon, only a few of which can even remotely begin to be unraveled.

 To begin with, the Parthenon might have needed decades to be restored in modern times, but the Athenian citizens mysteriously built it in a decade, between 447 and 438 BC.

 The iconic monument is a peripteral octastyle Doric temple with Ionic architectural features, surrounded by a colonnade of eight columns across and 17 along, counting the corner columns twice.

 - Millions of silver coins may have been stored in Parthenon attic